nicolasbrailo/zigbee2mqtt2web/README.md

-# zigbee2mqtt2web
+# ZMW

-zigbee2mqtt2web will expose a Zigbee network as a small set of REST endpoints, and provide a basic UI to manage your zigbee network with a web interface, with sensible defaults and minimal configuration.
+ZMW will expose a Zigbee network as a small set of RESTish endpoints, and provide a basic UI to manage your Zigbee network with a web interface, with sensible defaults and minimal configuration.
 Clone, do `install_all_svcs.sh` and configure your network.
 Some things may work.

 ## What does it do?